12157/M1-Covid-Patient_Management-System_Util/README.md

 | PS No.|	Name |	Features |	Issuess Raised |	Issues Resolved	| No Test Cases	| Test Case Pass|
 |---| ---- | -------| -------| -----| ----|---|
 |255934|	Sruthi|	All |	5	| 5	| 7	| 7|

+## Challenges Faced and How Was It Overcome
+1.Making it available for both operating system 2.
+Simple UI so that it can be learnt in less time